AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 res.json(response.data);
 ```

-If everything goes well, we'll get a response from the CC Libraries API that contains JSON data (in this example, within `response.data`) that we return to the browser.
+If everything goes well, we'll get a response from the Libraries API that contains JSON data (in this example, within `response.data`) that we return to the browser.

 **Try it out**